History, tourist information, and nearby accommodation

 Craigower stands 1335 feet high (407 metres) and views from the summit are fantastic.
 On a clear day you can see as far as Glencoe to the west, and look out over Loch Rannoch and Loch Tunnel closer at hand.
 Visit in autumn and you will see great swaths of the forest alive with vibrant colours.

-Craigower can be reached on foot by marked trail from Pitlochry, a round trip of 6 miles, or from Craigower car park, a much shorter 3-mile trip.
-The car park is at Balnacraig, left off the A924 at the Moulin Hotel.
-Follow signs for the Craigower Hill Walk.
+Craigower can be reached on foot by a signposted trail from Pitlochry, a round trip of 6 miles, or from Craigower car park, a much shorter 3-mile trip.

 Attraction Type: Countryside

 Location: Off the A924 at Moulin, 1.5 miles (2.4 km) north of Pitlochry.

 OS: NN926 605

 Photo Credit: David Ross and Britain Express

 NEARBY HISTORIC ATTRACTIONS